Key People:

 Traces of shamanism may be found among peoples who have been converted to other religions, as in the Finno-Ugric peoples who became Christians (see Finno-Ugric religion), Turkic peoples in Central Asia and Asia Minor who became Muslim, and Mongols who became Buddhists.
 Among the Finns, the tietäjä, a figure equivalent to the shaman, also is born with one more tooth than normal.
 Among the Osmanlı Turks of Asia Minor, the horned headwear of the shaman is remembered in popular belief.
 Among groups that have converted to Christianity, Islam, or another world religion, former shamanistic practices may be revealed through an analysis of folklore and folk beliefs.
 An example of such a case is the discovery of shamanism in early Hungarian cultures.
 In contrast, shamanism was excluded among the Khalkha-Mongolian and eastern Buryat, who became Buddhists, and among the Kazakh and Kyrgyz who adopted Islam, and it was greatly changed and developed into an atypical form by the Manchurians.

 In northern Asia shamanism appears in various forms.
 In the most northern parts, among the Chukchi, Koryak, and Itelmen, the shaman does not exist as a member of a special profession; instead, the role is fulfilled by a suitable member of the family—often an old woman.
-Elsewhere, many shamans are transgender persons who have adopted feminine (if male) or masculine (if female) clothing and behaviour.
+Elsewhere, many shamans are transgender persons who have adopted feminine (if male) or masculine (if female) clothing and behavior.
 Among the Yukaghir of Arctic Siberia, shamanism is part of the cult of the clan; so also among pockets in the Ob-Ugrian peoples and among all three Altaic peoples: Turkic, Mongol, and Manchu-Tungus.
 These groups all rely on professional shamans.

 Certain scholars have investigated ecstatic actions that may be adjudged outside the area of shamanism in the strictest sense.
 Mircea Eliade studied these phenomena in North and South America, Southeast Asia and Oceania, Tibet, and China (see below Shamans outside of northern Asia), and S.P.
 Tokarev studied them in Africa.
 Some scholars suppose that the phenomena of shamanism spread to the two American continents when the first settlers migrated from Asia.
 The shamanistic phenomena in the Shintō religion of Japan are attributed to the migration of nomadic peoples from the territory bordering northern Korea.